Youngwolf1810/Kaustav-blog/content/blog/Blogs/index.md

 I think I have made my point.While courses can be helpful to get you an introduction,only practice can make you better day by day.

 ####what should I do then?
-Do what suits you better.Some people are pretty comfortable going through the documentation and building something from scratch right from the start,others(including me) find a course more helpful to begin with.Whatever it might be.
+Do what suits you better.Some people are pretty comfortable going through the documentation and building something from scratch right from the start,others(including me) find a course more helpful to begin with.Totally depends on you.

 > At the end of the day only one thing matters.PRACTICE!